ropensci/MODIStsp/README.md

 ### Non Interactive mode
 (Exploiting a previously saved options file)

-MODIStsp can be also launched in non-interactive mode by setting the optional “GUI” parameter to FALSE, and the “Options_File” parameter to the path of a previously saved Options file.
-This allows to exploit MODIStsp functionalities within generic “R” processing scripts
+MODIStsp can be also launched in non-interactive mode by setting the optional "GUI" parameter to FALSE, and the "Options_File" parameter to the path of a previously saved Options file.
+This allows to exploit MODIStsp functionalities within generic "R" processing scripts

 ```r
 library(MODIStsp)